 For this option, you'll lie down on your back with your knees bent.
 Cross one ankle over your opposite knee.
 Keep the foot flexed to protect the knee.
 You may already be feeling a stretch.
 If so, stay right here.
 If you want to go deeper, you can interlace your hands behind your bottom knee and bring it in toward

 your chest.
 This option eliminates the hip flexor stretch and may be more comfortable for yogis with lower back pain.

 SEATED CHAIR VARIATIONS

 For this seated variation, you'll sit at the edge of your chair with the feet flat on the floor.
 Lift the left foot and place the outer edge of the foot on a block or you can cross the left ankle over the right knee.
+Keep the foot evenly flexed.
 Hold for ten deep breaths, then practice on the opposite side.

 STANDING CHAIR VARIATION